 You booked the flight.
-You planned the route.
-You packed your bags.
+Planned the route.
+Packed your bags.

 You’re all ready to go off on your amazing trip right?